dmartincc/kattumaram.github.io/index.md

 📈 **A quantitative analysis** with our AI.

- 👩‍⚕️️ **A qualitaiteve analysis and interpretation** by our dream expert.
+ 👩‍⚕️️ **A qualitative analysis and interpretation** by our dream expert.

 💭 **Questions for you to reflect on your dream.**